-The Aquinas College Library houses a collection of more than 70,000 items selected to support the College's curriculum.
-In addition to books and periodicals, the library provides over 80 databases from information vendors such as OCLC, EBSCO, Gale, JSTOR, Project MUSE, Oxford University Press, and several others.
-These online databases provide access to more than 14,000 full-text periodicals.
-As a member of the OCLC network, the Aquinas College Library has access to the world's largest bibliographic database with over 72,000 members with more than two billion holdings.
-Through OCLC, the Library catalogs materials as well as lends and borrows items via inter-library loan.
-Additionally, the Aquinas College Library participates in the Nashville Area Library Alliance, Tenn-Share, and Lyrasis.
-These are local and regional consortiums from which the Library acquires several online databases.
-The Library has an Internet accessible online public access catalog, an integrated library system, and provides Wi-Fi access within the facility.
-There are computer workstations available to the students for word processing, course projects and programmed instruction.
-Equipment for viewing and listening to audiovisual materials is likewise available and photocopy services are available.
-The Library's special collections include the Monsignor Flanigen Papers, Sister Aloysius Mackin Papers, and rare books.
+The Aquinas College Library offers more than 150,000 resources selected to support the College's curriculum.
+In addition to books and periodicals, the library provides over 60 databases from information vendors such as OCLC, EBSCO, Gale, JSTOR, and others.
+These online databases provide access to more than 9,000 full-text periodicals.
+As a member of the OCLC network, the Aquinas College Library has access to the world's largest bibliographic database with over 16,000 member libraries and more than two billion holdings.
+The Aquinas on-line public access catalog is powered by OCLC's WorldCat Discovery, rendering a seamless process of book and article search and InterLibrary Loan requests.
+Through this interface, patrons simultaneously search Aquinas's print book holdings, databases holdings, eBook holdings, and WorldCat libraries.
+Any items not held by Aquinas may be requested from other libraries through WorldCat Discovery's InterLibrary Loan request feature.
+The Library is designed for both individual and group study with carrels, work tables, study rooms, computers, and comfortable seating.
+Wi-Fi access is provided throughout the library, equipment for viewing and listening to audiovisual materials are available, as are photocopy services.
+The Library's special collections include the Monsignor Flanigen Archive, the Denman Collection of Bosley Genealogy by Judith Hoffman and Janice Reynolds, Sister Aloysius Mackin Papers, and rare books.